Showwcase/hacktoberfest/README.md

 ## Hacktoberfest with Showwcase

 We at Showwcase encourage every developer to contribute to Open Source through Hacktoberfest.
-We are excited to participate in the event to encourage open-source enthusiasts to make `no-code` and `low-code` contributions.
+We are excited to participate in the event to encourage open-source enthusiasts to make `low-code` contributions.

 Showwcase is the platform for developers to learn, share, and grow.
 One of the prominent avenues for developers to learn and grow is with the `shows` in Showwcase.
 With shows, you can create blog articles, videos, podcasts, and many other content types that are free to consume.

-In this Hactoberfest, you can create any type of show and make a `no-code` and `low-code` contribution to Hactoberfest.
+In this Hactoberfest, you can create any type of show and make a `low-code` contribution to Hactoberfest.
 Read below to get started.

 ## How to Contribute?